Nammal Thammil

 Nammal Thammil (transl.
-Between us) is a 2009 Malayalam language action drama film directed by Viji Thampi, starring Prithviraj, Indrajith and Geetu Mohandas. the film was completed on 13 February 2004, but got released on 27 March 2009.
+Between us) is a 2009 Malayalam language action drama film directed by Viji Thampi, starring Prithviraj, Indrajith and Geetu Mohandas in her penultimate acting credit. the film was completed on 13 February 2004, but got released on 27 March 2009.

 Plot

 The story starts in an Engineering College where Vigneshwar alias Vicky wins an election and becomes the Union Chairman of the college.
 Vicky's love interest is Anu, who loves and believes him a lot more than anyone else.
 After the celebrations of winning the election, Vicky and team set for a fight against police battalion but are stopped by the College Principal Adiyodi Meppadu.
 Everyone likes Vicky and is impressed by him for every angle.
 One day Vicky makes a bet with Meera, a fellow student that if their team wins a basketball match they will cut off Meera's hair.
 And she agrees to that.

 Once, their college win the match only because of Vicky and all start celebrating with songs and dances.
 Everything goes well and Vicky's and Anu's relation becomes more serious until Roy, who madly loves Anu, learns of their relationship.
 Anu asks Vicky to promise not to cut Meera's hair for her sake.
 Vicky conditionally promises her not to do so.
 When Roy learns of this, his friends cut off Meera's hair and she believed that it was Vicky.
 The principal suspends Vicky for five days.
 Even Anu starts to dislike Vicky for cheating her.
 Even though Vicky tries to console her that it was not him who had done the wrong, she impatiently starts to move away from him.
 On reaching home Vicky's father Ramachandran too scolds him for his plight.
 But his mother Lekshmi soothes him and compels him to apologize Meera.
 He does so and eagerly waits for Anu in the canteen only to find that Anu now hates him a bit.

 Then Johny Rose from Delhi joins the college.
 Anu studied with him at Delhi years ago.
 To make Vicky more provoked and uneasy Anu starts loving Johny.
 Roy also learns of this and decides to create a rift between Vicky and Johny to win Anu's heart.
 Later all the college members plan to conduct a programme.
 Anu reveals that Johny will be her pair for their dance programme.
 Roy spoils the programme by locking Jonhy inside the Green Room who saw Vicky standing near the door.
 Vicky actually came to open the door but Johny believed that it was Vicky who locked him.
 This led to a long fight.
 Johny blames Vicky for this.
 The next day Ramachandran and Rosy Alex, Johny's mother are called to the college to solve the problem.
 Vicky admits that he did not do the crime.
 But still no one believes him.
 This leads to silly tensions between Ramachandran and Vicky.
 Even his close friends go against him.
 Roy and his friends plan more ways to increase the fight between Vicky and Johny.